akheron/optics-ts/README.md

 #### `prop<K extends keyof A>(key: K): Lens<S, _, A[K]>`

-Create a lens that focuses on the property `K` of the focus.
+Create a lens that focuses on the property `K` of `A`.

-**Note:** Only works for string properties, even though TypeScript also allows array's numeric indices when using `keyof`.
+**Note:** Only works for string properties, even though TypeScript's type system also allows array's numeric indices when using `keyof`.
 Use the `index()` prism to focus on an array element at a given index.

 #### `path<K1, K2, ...>(keys: [K1, K2, ...]): Lens<S, _, A[K1][K2]...>`